juanmendez/LearningAndroidAwareness/README.md

     * By clicking the notification, the user is taken to the fragment where the user can make edits, or simply stop the fence.

 [Sign up to get your key](https://developers.google.com/awareness/android-api/get-a-key) then create a new file under the `app` folder as `awareness.properties` then update with `AWARENESS_API=YOUR_SECRET_KEY`

+It has been a ton of fun doing thid demo using [Android Annotations](http://androidannotations.org/)